bodywork-ml/bodywork-core/docs/quickstart_serve_model.md

 The `scoring-service` directory contains the code and configuration required to load a pre-trained model and use it to score a single instance (or row) of data, sent as JSON data to a REST API endpoint.
 We have decided to choose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server.
 The use of Flask is **not** a requirement in any way and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).

 Within this stage's directory, `service.py` defines the REST API server containing our ML scoring endpoint.
-In essence, it can be summarised as,
+It can be summarised as,

 ```python
 from typing import Dict